ekmett/quine/README.markdown

 You can run `quine -M` to also have the browser pop open to the page on startup.
 (On a mac)

-Opening the `quine.frame` chart will give you a handy FPS meter.
+Opening the `quine.frame` chart will give you a handy FPS meter (which is now also in the title for the window).

 Contact Information